-Mediation for people who work outside of the box!
-Fritts-Penniman Mediation specializes in serving freelancers, contractors, small business owners, and parents who like to have control over their own lives.
-So much can be achieved face-to-face that cannot be achieved through a corporate hierarchy or a giant administrative agency.
+Providing mediation for people who work outside of the box!
+Freelancers Mediation specializes in serving freelancers, contractors, small business owners, and parents who like to have control over their own lives.
+So much can be achieved by face to face conversation about the issues that matter.
 Let me help you take control over your life through nonviolent, out of court dispute resolution — this is mediation.

 Shannon’s approach to mediation is to model extreme listening skills and use laser-like focus to understand what a party is really saying even when their words fail them.
 Shannon also employs humor and empathy to humanize the conflict while also addressing the most serious claims first.
 He believes that getting the crux of the problem out in the open creates an opportunity to pivot in a number of directions – those directions to be shaped and directed by the parties themselves.